 Drops are easier to give but can sting a bit if the eyes are inflamed.

 Ointment requires more control and less squirming because you have to get close to the eye.

-Holding baby still requires two people (or one person can “mummy” the baby in the burrito wrap.
-If an extra pair of hands is available, have that person hold baby’s head while you hold baby’s body so you don’t have a moving target—this gets harder as baby gets older.
+- Hold baby still.
+You want to ensure that baby’s hands don’t get in the way.
+If you don’t have another person to help, you can “mummy” the baby in the burrito wrap.
+If an extra pair of hands is available, have that person hold baby’s head while you hold baby’s body so you don’t have a moving target.
+This gets harder as baby gets older!
 Newborns are easy enough to handle solo.

 - Put baby on a soft surface.
 You will need to bend over your baby, so placing her on a couch, bed, or carpet will make giving the eye medicine easier, and less stressful for baby.